Jecia Singh. Aries 4th, 2351 AA. 11:05. Arroyo, Central Terrace (AKF Central Precinct.)

 Jecia sprang to the far aisle of the cubicles, trying to get a fire-line on the monstrous pests.
 She fired a focused blade of sorcery at the nearest gremlin.
 As it darted toward an air vent, the thing ducked her blade with incredible reflexes, but lost two out of its eight limbs in the process.
 Blood splashed the hardwood floor and carpeted walls of the cubicles.
 The creature dropped the evidence bag it was carrying and unleashed an earsplitting screech of pure rage.

 It was a hideous little thing, even by gremlin standards.
 In addition to its normal mouth—a snubby beak lined with disturbingly human teeth—it had a pair of arachnid mandibles.
-And its normal pair of yellow eyes had been multiplied by three.
+And its normal pair of yellow eyes had been multiplied by four.
 For better or worse, its characteristic, bat wing-shaped ears were unchanged.

 Jecia fired a follow-up slash of sorcery just before it leapt at her face.
 The telekinetic blade cut it in half at the torso, spattering her with brackish blood.
 But the top half of the gremlin managed to grip her uniform, and chittered savagely, literally too angry to die.
 Jecia grunted, grabbed it, and flung it against the wall with sorcerous strength and a disgusted sneer.
 Thing might as well have been a water balloon.